William Gerard: Political career

-Starting in 1555, Gerard sat in six consecutive parliaments as a member for Chester — the last two of Queen Mary's reign, her 4th (1555) and 5th (1558) and the first four of Queen Elizabeth's reign, 1st (1559), 2nd (1563), 3rd (1571) and 4th (1572).
+Starting in 1555, Gerard sat in six consecutive parliaments as a member for Chester — the last two of Queen Mary I's reign, her 4th (1555) and 5th (1558) and the first four of Queen Elizabeth I's reign, 1st (1559), 2nd (1563), 3rd (1571) and 4th (1572).

 Gerard became a member of the Council of Wales and the Marches in 1560, and Vice-President of the Council in 1562.
 He gained the reputation of being an energetic and efficient administrator, and an enthusiastic reformer, and it was for that reason that the Lord Deputy of Ireland, Sir Henry Sidney, asked for him to be appointed Lord Chancellor of Ireland in 1576.
 The office had been vacant for three years, and Sidney wanted a zealous Chancellor to assist him in his ambitious reform program.
 He had worked with Gerard during his time in Wales, and had the highest opinion of his abilities.
 For some years a warm friendship existed between the two men: the unusual first name, Sidney, which Gerard gave to one of his daughters (who later became Lady Wynn) may have been a tribute to their friendship.